 direct access to Heather via the community or email

-group zoom session every two months
+group zoom session every month

 performance videos of all three arrangements + a final performance by Heather at the end of each theme